Wano-k/MonoGame-3D-Game-Test/README.md

 ## Source code

 You can find all the source code into the **Test** directory (*.cs files).
 The solution ("Test.sln") has been created with Visual Studio Community 2015 on Windows 7 64bits, MonoGame 3.5, and a MonoGame Cross Platform Desktop Project.

+## How to play

+### Turn the camera

+Press left and right button to turn at 90° around Lucas.